trinsic-id/didcomm-v2/docs/didcomm-grpc.md

 ## Extension Architecture

-An important factor in driving DIDComm Messaging adoption is providing libraries for multiple languages. gRPC and Protobuf libraries are already highly available; this extensions provides the missing component in the secutiry layer and packs everything together.
+An important factor in driving DIDComm Messaging adoption is providing libraries for multiple languages. gRPC and Protobuf libraries are already highly available; this extension provides the missing component in the security layer and packs everything together.

 ![DIDComm gRPC Extension Architecture](images/didcomm-arch-diag.png "DIDComm gRPC Extension Architecture")

 ### Native Security Library

-This library is built in Rust and avaialble for all architectures.
+This library is built in Rust and available for all architectures.
 It supports the encryption and signing algorithms [defined](https://identity.foundation/didcomm-messaging/spec/#message-encryption) in the DIDComm Messaging spec.
 Additionally, it provides basic utility methods for working with `did:key` method, using `ed25519`, `x25519` and `p256` key types.
-This libary exposes all functionality through a simple foreign function interface (FFI).
+This library exposes all functionality through a simple foreign function interface (FFI).
 All functions exposed have the same method signature:

 ```rust
 pub extern "C" fn didcomm_pack(request: ByteBuffer,